jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Jackalwere.md

 RacialMods: +2 Bluff, +2 Survival
 Languages: Common
 SQ: change shape (human, hybrid, and jackal; polymorph), jackal empathy
+SpecialAbilities:
+  Change Shape (Su): >
-SpecialAbilities: Change Shape (Su) A jackalwere has three forms.
+    A jackalwere has three forms.
 Its natural form is that of a jackal, but it can also take the form of a human or a human-jackal hybrid.
 A jackalwere's human form is fixed-it cannot assume different human forms.
 A jackalwere can use its sleep gaze in any of its forms.
 In jackal form, it functions as a dog (Bestiary 87).
 In its hybrid form, a jackalwere can make a bite attack as a secondary attack, while in human form it lacks its bite attack entirely.
 A jackalwere can shift into any of its three alternate forms as a move action.
 Equipment does not meld with the new form between human and hybrid forms but does between those forms and its jackal form.
+  Jackal Empathy (Ex): >
-Jackal Empathy (Ex) A jackalwere can communicate and empathize with jackals (use stats for Small dog; see Bestiary 87), and can use Bluff as if it were Diplomacy to change a jackal's attitude, receiving a +4 racial bonus to do so.
-Sleep Gaze (Su) Sleep for 3 minutes (a standard action rouses the creature, as does damage), 30 feet, Will DC 12 negates.
+    A jackalwere can communicate and empathize with jackals (use stats for Small dog; see Bestiary 87), and can use Bluff as if it were Diplomacy to change a jackal's attitude, receiving a +4 racial bonus to do so.
+  Sleep Gaze (Su): >
+    Sleep for 3 minutes (a standard action rouses the creature, as does damage), 30 feet, Will DC 12 negates.
 A creature that succeeds at the saving throw cannot be affected by the same jackalwere's sleep gaze for 24 hours.
 This is a sleep effect.
 The save DC is Charisma-based.
+  Weapon Intuition (Ex): >
-Weapon Intuition (Ex) A jackalwere is proficient with simple and martial melee weapons.
+    A jackalwere is proficient with simple and martial melee weapons.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: